stylepatrick/custom-data-openai-rest-api/README.md

 # custom-data-openai-rest-api
-OpenAI linked with custom data and REST API for questions
+OpenAI linked with custom data provided in the /data folder and REST API for questions

 Installation:
 `pip install langchain openai chromadb tiktoken unstructured`